Anyline/mobile-ocr-documentation-anyline/source/index.md

 True, if the scanning process should be canceled when a result is found (=default setting).

 Set to false if multiple things should be scanned immediately after each other.
-If another scan may be required later, leave this value true and just restart the scanning process later
+If another scan may be required later, leave this value *true* and just restart the scanning process later

 - **Type:** boolean
 - **Default:** true (cancel scanning when result is found)

 <a name="androidSpecifics"> </a>
-### Android Specifics
+## Android Config

-<a name="captureResolution2"> </a>
-####captureResolution
-The capture resolution is a suggestion, because the available preview sizes vary from device to device.
-If the "suggested" resolution is available, it will be used, if not a resolution that fits best within the views size will be used.
+There are two ways to configure the look and behavior of the scan view in Android.

+##### 1. Configuration via json

+The view can be configured using a json config file like seen above in the [item description] (#itemDescription).
+This file must be located in the assets folder of your Android project.

 <a name="configureViaXML"> </a>
-####Configure via XML
+##### 2. Configuration via XML

 > Where app is xmlns:app="http://schemas.android.com/apk/res-auto"